nuggetInc/advent_of_code/solutions/year2023/src/day07/README.md

 ## --- Day 7: Camel Cards ---
-Your all-expenses-paid trip turns out to be a one-way, five-minute ride in an .
-(At least it's a !)
+Your all-expenses-paid trip turns out to be a one-way, five-minute ride in an [airship](https://en.wikipedia.org/wiki/Airship).
+(At least it's a **cool** airship!)
 It drops you off at the edge of a vast desert and descends back to Island Island.

 "Did you bring the parts?"

-You turn around to see an Elf completely covered in white clothing, wearing goggles, and riding a large .
+You turn around to see an Elf completely covered in white clothing, wearing goggles, and riding a large [camel](https://en.wikipedia.org/wiki/Dromedary).

 "Did you bring the parts?" she asks again, louder this time.
 You aren't sure what parts she's looking for; you're here to figure out why the sand stopped.